yStrack/Medical-Record-dApp/README.md

 # Secure Medical Records
 This is a project for a Blockchain class at PUC-RIO.

 It is my first time coding a full stack website using Node.js and React.js.
-There is a big room form improvement when it comes to the code and how things are done.
+There is a big room for improvement when it comes to the code and how things are done.

 # Installation and usage
 After unziping the downloaded file you should see the following: